mgmarlow/knavehack/content/index.md

    navigation, spell resistance.

 6. Charisma `CHA`: personality, e.g. persuasion, coercion.
-PCs can have a number of companions and patron blessings equal to their `CHA`.
+PCs can have a number of companions equal to their `CHA`.

 ### Skill checks